+Baked Maple Donuts.
 Deadlines.
 Colds.
 Finally catching up.
 Fall break.
 No school.
 Not on the calendar.
-Mom fail!
+Mom fail.
 Deadlines dropped.
+Donuts flopped.
 Behind again.
-Maple baked donut testing with Hal.
-For Dad.
+More baked maple donut testing.
 Needs maple extract.
-No where to be found.
+Nowhere to be found.
 Amazon Prime?
 Text Oh, Ladycakes for maple extract recommendation.
 Frontier Co-op.
 Call Whole Foods.
 Run to Whole Foods.
 Maple flavor secured.
+One step closer.
 Read more

 I like round food.
 Pizza, baked donuts, biscuits.
 I guess I should clarify, I like round food with flour.
 Wheat flour if possible.
 I’ve passed this trait on to Hal (along with my stubbornness).
 Couldn’t some of my better qualities seep through to her?
 The good news—meal times are rarely, if ever, a fight, as long as I get food on the table fast enough.
 In that case, she’s exactly like her dad.
 Food.
 Now.
 You can see how this is a problem for someone who likes to make everything from scratch.
 Read more